• Skip to primary navigation

 Home

-Rum Fruit Cake Recipe
+Traditional Fruit Cake Recipe

 Jump to Recipe Jump to Video Print Recipe

-Rum Fruit Cake Recipe
+Fruit Cake

 Even though I have three variation of plum cake recipe in my blog.
 My viewers have been asking for the traditional fruit cake which has rum in it.
-So i decided to bake it this year and share it.
+So I decided to bake it this year and share it.
 I made it couple days back and i am telling you it turned out to be super yummy and loved it to the core.

 When I baked this, the house was filled with the aroma of the rich dry fruits and it was totally heavenly.
 Loved it so much i couldn't resist smelling it.